dtklumpp/elements/README.md

 If so, it implements the Congratulations function and transfers $X to the winning User's swiss bank account (and removes it from the loser's?--stretch goal)

 The element powers btw (as i remember them) are:
--fire spreads in a line (creates new fire stones at end of adjacent lines) -water flows away (can move an adjacent water stone?)
+* fire spreads in a line (creates new fire stones at end of adjacent lines)
+* water flows away (can move an adjacent water stone?)
--earth blocks jumping and replacement
+* earth blocks jumping and replacement
--air lets Kings jump over it
+* air lets Kings jump over it

 //===================